 The beauty of Wardrobe is that unlike my usual one-off purchases of items, its eight-article policy allows you to select entire looks.
 The name, therefore, is not far off: The program is more of an overhaul than a supplement, major surgery rather than triage, making it the perfect upgrade for the changing of the seasons or your own personal Queer Eye rebranding.
 And as a bonus, its house brand articles are a fraction of the cost of others while usually coming in a rainbow of options, which allows you to select multiple colors of items you’ll wear a lot.

 There are some things I wish were better.
 Even within the style silos, some colors or finishes of items aren’t uniformly available through Wardrobe.
 For instance, my current Clarks chukkas are on their last legs, so when I saw the company’s name on the list, I selected a fresh, beeswaxed brown option.
 I could not get it in the Wardrobe cart, no matter how hard I tried.
 Later, I’d discover that at least one of the chukka model colors was available, but not my preference.
 I’d never been so close and yet so far, which can be frustrating when you’re assembling an entire look.

 The other question mark was availability.
-I made my picks during the freak blizzard in February 2021, and maybe every other man in the country also decided to go virtual shopping, because many colors were sold out in my common size.
+I made my picks during a peak shopping period, and many colors were sold out in my common size.
 (I’m not saying I don’t love my new navy field jacket, but come on, everyone knows they’re traditionally O.D. green.)
 Fewer sold-out options would have been nice, but I made do.